Geetima2021/VSD-IAT-openLANE-workshop/README.md

  # Introduction

 Verilog RTL is basically a design written in Verilog Language which is a high level language.
 Either written in behavioral or structural form famously.
 GDSII is the database file format which industry follows as a standard format for exchange of data related to IC layout.
 It is a binary file format representing planar geometric shapes, text labels, and other information about the layout in hierarchical form.
-The workshp starts with the self assessement process via some rapid fire question which assists in determining the understanding of yor poocess follwed by the tutorials to learn the concepts.
-The tutorial starts with the basic way of interacting with computers.
+The workshop starts with the self assessement process via some rapid fire question which assists in determining the understanding of the process follwed by the tutorials to learn the concepts.
+The main focus of this workshop is to use openLANE inconjuction with Google SKywater 130nm for full open source ASIC design.

 # Day 1 - Part 1